New Features in Syncrify 2.6Release date: July 07, 2011

 Starting from version 2.2 of Syncrify, you can enable the Two-way synchronization option.
 Earlier versions of Syncrify could copy file in just one direction: from the Syncrify client to the Syncrify server.
 Version 2.2 can not only backup files from client to server, but can automatically update older files on the client with a newer version on the server if available.

 Assume you have:

 - Created a new file on the primary web server.

-- When a backup is run on the primary web server, this file will get copied to Syncrify server, which is used hold your backups.
+- When a backup is running on the primary web server, this file will get copied to the Syncrify server, which is used hold your backups.

 - When a backup is run on the secondary web servers, this file gets downloaded to the client machine since it does not exist.